Hi, I’m TestprepKart.

 Yes.
 NEET qualification is required for MBBS admission in India, regardless of passport type, OCI status, or NRI category.

-No. AP helps concepts, but NEET requires NCERT wording, line-based statements, and repeated MCQ exposure.
+No. AP Biology helps concepts, but NEET requires NCERT wording, line-based statements, and repeated MCQ exposure.
 NCERT remains mandatory.

 Track syllabus completion percentage, weekly test count, mock score stability, and mistake repeat rate from the error log.
 These indicators show real progress.